The following provides important academic information from the UNE Onward plan, organized for online reading. Download the UNE Onward plan (PDF).

 Remote Work: As an ongoing guiding principle, all scholarly work that can be conducted remotely should be done in this manner.

-In the best interest of our students, UNE’s fall undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE’s short-term travel programs and the Professional Science Master’s in Ocean Food Systems program in Iceland have been canceled due to unexpected viral surges and travel restrictions.
+In the best interest of our students, UNE’s fall undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE’s short-term travel programs and the Professional Science Master’s in Ocean Food Systems program in Iceland were canceled due to unexpected viral surges and travel restrictions.
 The undergraduate semester abroad in Iceland, however, is continuing as scheduled.

 As part of the Office of Global Affairs’ contingency plan, all students who signed up for study-abroad programs also registered for our Maine-based courses and on-campus housing for the fall semester, and therefore, students who have been impacted by canceled programs abroad are having their educational and housing needs met on our Maine campuses.